SnowConvert: Function References for Teradata¶

 TIMESTAMP_TZ

-The date to get which week of the month it belongs to.
+The date used to determine which week of the month it falls into.

 Returns¶